clear-code/lua-web-driver/docs/tutorial/index.md

 LuaWebDriver has not common information between each thread.
 If you want to use common information in each thread, you use environment value or read a file saved common information.

 A failed job retry automatically.
-A Number of retries are three.
+A Number of retries are three by default.
 If a job failed beyond the number of retries, LuaWebDriver deletes it.

-You can specify the number of retries as an argument of [`web-driver.ThreadPool.new()`] as below.
+You can also specify the number of retries as an argument of [`web-driver.ThreadPool.new()`][thread-pool-new] as below.

 Example: